mehmetc/jQuery.PRIMO/README.md

 This is a work in progress.
 This might not work for you at all but if more people use it the better it will get.
 If you want a feature, have a comment, found a bug or just want to talk ping me.

+See the [releases](https://github.com/mehmetc/jQuery.PRIMO/releases) for downloads and release notes

 Installation  (TODO)
 ------------